27th Vanier Cup: Statistical summary

 In recognition of their achievements during the 27th Vanier Cup, Andy Cecchini won Teddy Morris Memorial Trophy honours, awarded to the game's most valuable player.
 Cecchini caught twenty-two carries for 130 yards and three touchdowns, leading all receivers in yardage and scores.
 Cecchini's three touchdowns during the game, then, tied a Vanier Cup record.
+It was later surpassed by Don Blair in the 31st Vanier Cup.
 Winning quarterback Bill Kubas completed 10 of his 20 pass attempts for 329 yards, and a touchdown for Wilfrid Laurier.
 However Mount Allison quarterback, Sean Hickey, whom of which won Offensive Player of the Game, passed over 150 yards including a touchdown and interception.
 Hickey also rushed for 44 yards.
 Mounties Grant Keaney caught twenty carries for 108 yards, including a trick play resulting in a 28-yard touchdown with Mike Jardine and Hickey.
 At a statistic standpoint, the Golden Hawks surpassed or tied most outcomes against the Mounties, scoring more first downs, touchdowns, rushing yards, total offense and committed less fumbles.